-The Association for Progressive Communications (APC) and the African Union Commission are pleased to announce that the sixth African School on Internet Governance (AfriSIG) will be held in Zanzibar, Tanzania, from 11 to16 October, 2018.
+The Association for Progressive Communications (APC), the African Union Commission and Research ICT Africa are pleased to announce that the sixth African School on Internet Governance (AfriSIG) will be held in Zanzibar, Tanzania, from 11 to16 October, 2018.
 AfriSIG 2018 will be preceded by a workshop presented by the Internet Society's Collaborative Governance Project which will start on the evening of 9th October.
 Unfortunately, due to circumstances out of our control, AfriSIG will not, as is usually the case, precede and be co-located with the African Internet Governance Forum.

 Applications for AfriSIG 2018 closed on 16 June 2018.
 Please go the AfriSIG 2018 page for more information.

 AfriSIG’s primary goal is to give Africans from multiple sectors and stakeholder groups the opportunity to gain knowledge that will enable them to participate confidently and effectively in internet governance processes and debates at the national, regional and global levels.